mszostok/cli-analysis/README.md

 - `fass-cli version --warn-update`

   > **Note**
-  > enabled by default, doesn't have cache, uses `HEAD */releases/latest`
+  > It's enabled by default, doesn't have cache, and uses `HEAD */releases/latest` to check new release.

   ```text
   Your faas-cli version (%s) may be out of date.
 Version: %s is now available on GitHub.